sjstreur/ui-carousel/README.md

 ## Contribute

 To contribute you can either fork or make a pull request to this repository.

-After cloning, the code can be found in: `projects/ui-carousel/src/lib/*` When your done making changes you can build the library using `ng build ui-carousel`
+After cloning, the code can be found in: `projects/ui-carousel/src/lib/*`, run `npm install && npm start` to start developing!

+When your done making changes you can build the library using `npm build-lib`

 ## Credits